MortgageMonthly PaymentAffordabilityRefinance Break-EvenPMI RemovalClosing CostsAmortization

 Interest saved

-Some lenders charge a prepayment penalty, typically 1–3% of the remaining balance.
-Check your loan agreement before making large extra payments.
-Most personal loans originated after 2010 do not have prepayment penalties.
+Some lenders charge 1–3%.
+Check your loan agreement.
+Most personal loans after 2010 have no prepayment penalty.